-UHA provides for members to obtain a second opinion at no cost.
+UHA provides for Members to obtain a second opinion at no cost.
 If a Member wants a second opinion about their treatment options, they can ask their PCP to refer them for another opinion.
 If the Member wants to see a Provider outside UHA's network, they or their Provider can contact UHA Clinical Engagement to request a prior authorization.

-4.5.2 Referral to Specialist
+4.5.3 Referral to Specialist

-In cases where referrals to specialists are required to adequately address the medical needs of the Member, the PCP will refer the Member's care to the specialist when appropriate.
+In cases where referrals to Specialists are required to adequately address the medical needs of the Member, the PCP will refer the Member's care to the Specialist when appropriate.
 Out-of-network Specialists will require Plan authorization.
-In-network Specialists do not.
+In-network Specialists do not (except as noted in the Prior Authorization grid published on UHA website).